asparagusfox/LARBS_remaps_for_X1Carbon2G/README.md

 # useful_remaps_for_X1Carbon2G

-Script to remap some keys to make the ThinkPad X1 Carbon (Second Generation) easier to use, especially for Vim.
+Remap keys to make the ThinkPad X1 Carbon (Second Generation) easier to use, especially for Vim.
 This laptop has a weird keyboard layout!

 ## What it Does